Roland Winston: Awards and recognition

 Winston has received numerous awards in the course of his career, including a Guggenheim Fellowship in 1977 and the Joseph Fraunhofer Award for "significant accomplishments in optical engineering" from the Optical Society of America in 2009.
 He was elected as a US delegate to the International Solar Energy Society in 1991.
+Also in 1991, he was elected a Fellow of OSA.

 Devices to which Winston's name has become attached include the CPC itself, which is sometimes known as a "Winston solar collector", and "Winston cones", the individual parabolic elements that make up a CPC.